-Decide what is most important and focus on that and let everything else wait.
+Decide what’s most important and focus on that and let everything else wait.
 For example, if you have a sick kid or kids just focus on tending to their needs and making them feel better.
-And it'll pass soon and you can get make to normal life.
+And it’ll pass soon and you can get make to normal life.

 Don’t feel guilty for changing your regular routine for a season if it’s needed.
 Focusing on what’s most important and learning to make peace with what you can’t focus on will lower stress and anxiety.

 Worrying doesn’t benefit you or the situation, so going with the flow will serve you well.